coleifer/huey/docs/quickstart.rst

 Huey supports pipelines (or chains) of one or more tasks that should be executed sequentially.

-To get started with pipelines, let's first look behind-the-scenes at what happens when you invoke a ``task``-decorated function:
+To get started, I'll just review the usual method of running a task:

 .. code-block:: python